 must I give?, but how much dare I spend on myself?

-is God's (Ps.
+money is God's (Ps.
 24:1) and has been loaned to you as a steward to use in ways that maximize the glorification of God's

 mercy in the world (Matt.
 25:14-30).
 And it is irrational to think that giving ten percent of that money to the church

 settles the issue of good stewardship.
 In a world of such immense need, and in a country of such immense luxury, and under

-the commission of such a powerful Lord the issue of stewardship is not: Shall I tithe?, but rather, How much of God's trust
+the commission of such a powerful Lord the issue of stewardship is not: Shall I tithe?, but rather, How much of God's

-to argue that even though the New Testament is almost silent on tithing; yet, surely we who know Jesus should do no less
+message, to argue that even though the New Testament is almost silent on tithing; yet, surely we who know Jesus should